navara99/resource-wall/README.md

 # Resource Wall

-A full-stack single page app that allow learners to save learning resources in a central place that is publicly available to any users.
+A full-stack single page application that allows learners to save learning resources in a central place that is publicly available to any user.
+This application was built using jQuery, NodeJS, Express, and PostgreSQL database.

-This is one of the group project for the Web Development Bootcamp at [Lighthouse Labs](https://www.lighthouselabs.ca/).
+This is one of the group projects for the Web Development Bootcamp at [Lighthouse Labs](https://www.lighthouselabs.ca/).
 The group members are [@navara99](https://github.com/navara99) and [@scc416](https://github.com/scc416).

 ## Table of Content